The Ultimate In Birding Tours

 Finally, we will continue our journey northwards to the busy coastal town of Barranca.

 As we make our way to higher elevations a series of stops target the endemic and now endangered Russet-bellied Spinetail and Great Inca Finch.
 Time permitting we will search scrubby gullies for Bay-crowned Brushfinch.
-Well above the road the relict pacific forests here support Piura Chat-Tyrant and Rufous-breasted Warbling-Finch but we have little time and a long journey ahead of us.
-With some luck, we may one of these species.
+Well above the road, the relict Pacific forests here support Rufous-breasted Warbling Finch but we may not have time to reach these.

 Our last stop will be Lago Conococha where we will see a wide selection of Andean waterfowl including Silvery Grebe, Puna Teal, Yellow-billed Pintail, Yellow-billed Teal, Andean Duck, Andean Goose, several hundred Giant Coot, Andean Coot, Puna Ibis, Chilean Flamingo and maybe the uncommon Andean Ibis.